Parallel transport on matrix manifolds and Exponential Action: Discussion

 \section{Discussion}

-In this paper, we provide an efficient algorithm to compute parallel transport on Stiefel and flag manifolds, as well as transport formulas for the generalized linear group and the special orthogonal group.
-We also provide a framework for parallel transports on groups with transposable Lie algebra.
-The symplectic group \cite{Fiori} also has transposable Lie algebra, thus the framework here should apply.
+In this paper, we provide an efficient algorithm to compute parallel transport on Stiefel and flag manifolds, as well as transport formulas for the general linear group and the special orthogonal group.
+We also provide a framework for parallel transports on groups with a deformation metric based on a pair of Lie algebras with bi-invariant metrics, in particular, a pair of transposable Lie algebras.
 We believe the framework developed here will be useful for other manifolds in applied mathematics.